ritik181006/demo1/README.md

 # demo1
-This is the first repository of github class.
+This is the first repository of github class